-This file contains the latest reported basic information on each respondent, e.g., sociodemographic variables like age in month ($\pm x29000$), born in Germany ($\pm x29005$), gender (± 700001), currently employed ($\pm x29060$), but also household characteristics, etc. It also contains meta information about some episodes like the number of main employment spells ($\pm x29904$).
+This file contains the latest reported basic information on each respondent, e.g., sociodemographic variables like age in years ($t \times 29000$), born in Germany ($t \times 29005$), gender ($t \times 290001$), currently employed ($t \times 29060$), but also household characteristics, etc. It also contains meta information about some episodes like the number of main employment spells ($t \times 29904$).
 This data is generated from the pTarget files and a number of spell files.
 The Basics file is updated prospectively.
 That is, the file is cross-sectional (i. e., one row per person) and always includes updated information from the latest panel wave a respondent has participated.
 This simplified data structure can help to gain a first insight in the data.
 However, it should be handled with care, as it may not feature the best information about the respondent.
+This dataset only contains data from CATI interviews, information from CAWIs is not integrated.
 Please use this file only to get a first overview of the data.
 Use the original panel or episode files for analyses!